tonykamillo/risk-type/README.md

 # Deployment with zappa

- 1. Clone this repo  `clone git@github.com:tonykamillo/risk-type.git`
+ 1. Clone this repo  `git clone git@github.com:tonykamillo/risk-type.git`
  2. Create a virtualenv (assuming that you have a virtualenv installation in your machine) `virtualenv venv -p python2`
     It can be created inside risk-type folder.
 Python 2 intepreter was choosen because zappa only supports  2.7 to 3.6 versions.